renakdup/classic-Installation-wordpress-via-composer/README.md

-# Install WordPress via Composer
+# Classic Installation WordPress via Composer
-Example of using Composer for installing WordPress core.
+Example of using Composer for installing WordPress core in your project.

+The classic option is when we place all WordPress core files in the root of the project, along with the project files.
+This option has its advantages and disadvantages.

+**Advantages:**
+- All plugins are compatible with this project structure.

+**Disadvantages:**
+- The core files can get in the way when working with the project, as they are combined with your project files.

 ## Installation
 - Install Composer locally or you can use docker container and run commands inside a container